-10.COMMUNICATION WITH PARENTS
+10. COMMUNICATION WITH PARENTS

-Dewhurst St Mary will ensure the Child Protection Policy is available publicly either via the school or college website or by other means.
+Ashlyns School will ensure the Child Protection Policy is available publicly on the school website.

 Parents should be informed prior to a Child Protection Contact, unless it is considered to do so might place the child at increased risk of significant harm by: